Up your Dosage of Vitamin N – Nature!

 Being in nature is ingrained in our DNA, so when we’re breathing in the fresh air, listening to the birds sing, smelling the fragrant aroma of cedars and pines, we’re not only awakening our senses, we’re reconnecting with ourselves.

 Getting away from it all and communing with nature has restorative and stress-relieving powers that few other activities can match.
 It’s an all-natural remedy that can help treat what ails us, be it moderate depression or hypertension.
-And, after more than a year-and-half lockdown measures and stay-at-home orders, there’s never been a better time to reconnect with nature.
+And, after more than two years of COVID-19-related stressors, there’s never been a better time to reconnect with nature.

 Since the pandemic, more and more of us have been doing just that, the research shows.
 A study by Kampgrounds of America (KOA), found that 25% of North Americans had enjoyed their very first camping trip in 2020.